are four main types of megalithic monument to be found in Ireland. These

 Megalithic chambers are really artificial caves built as free standing structures from large

-slabs of stone, and in fact many of the earliest megaliths in County Sligo are found near caves.
+slabs of stone, and some of the earliest megaliths in County Sligo are found close to caves.

-The megalithic structures are then covered by a heap of stones,
+The free-standing megalithic structures were then covered by a heap of stones,

-which both stabilises the freestanding structure, defines the monument
+which both stabilises the structure, defines the monument

 visually from a distance, and creates a viewing platform which can be